On K\"ahler Ricci shrinker surfaces: Introduction

-Yu Li is supported by YSBR-001, NSFC-12201597 and research funds from USTC (University of Science and Technology of China) and CAS (Chinese Academy of Sciences).
-Bing Wang is supported by YSBR-001, NSFC-11971452, NSFC-12026251 and a research fund from USTC.
+Yu Li is supported by YSBR-001, NSFC-12201597, and research funds from USTC (University of Science and Technology of China) and CAS (Chinese Academy of Sciences).
+Bing Wang is supported by YSBR-001, NSFC-11971452, NSFC-12026251, NSFC-12431003, and research funds from USTC.
+The authors thank Prof. Xiuxiong Chen, Prof. Jingchen Hu, Prof. Claude LeBrun, and Prof. Song Sun for their valuable insights and comments.
+The authors also appreciate the anonymous referees for their thoughtful feedback, which improved the clarity and presentation of the paper.